jdegand/ionic-cat-wiki/README.md

 ## Continued Development

 - Styling.
 Desktop considerations?
-- There are some lingering errors in the tests.
+- There are some lingering issues in the tests.
 The random order of the tests can cause some tests to fail.
+There could be some async issues.
+- TypeScript issues.
+Typing events with Ionic is not straightforward.
+You have to create your own interface?

 ## How to Use